 So, What did we use to achieve a meaty texture?
 Tempeh.
 Yes, Tempeh.
 Tempeh has a very chewy texture which worked wonders with my veggie balls.
 Yes, In the soy-based protein world tofu is king.
 But the less popular Tempeh is much healthier.

 Tempeh is more than just a soy based protein, it is filled with fibre and many other nutrients.
 Tofu offers lots of protein, but Tempeh has everything.
 It has fibre, protein, antioxidants and more.

 One other advantage of Tempeh is the fact that it is fermented, which is helpful for those who can’t eat gaseous proteins like beans.
 Tempeh has enzymes which pre-digest the protein, fat and carbohydrates so you can digest it easily and is a very good alternative to legumes.

-These meatballs can be served as part of a smorgasbord, as an appetiser or can even star as the main event.
+These vegan swedish meatballs can be served as part of a smorgasbord, as an appetiser or can even star as the main event.

 They go great with mashed potatoes, or lingonberry jam and black pepper or mushroom sauce.

 You can also bake the meatballs at 350°F/180°C for 15-20 minutes.

 |Amount Per Serving|

 |% Daily Value*|

 |Saturated Fat 13g||65.28%|